Ord (comics)

-Ord is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Ord is a supervillain appearing in American comic books published by Marvel Comics.
 The character has been depicted specifically as an enemy of the X-Men.
 He first appeared in Astonishing X-Men #1 in May 2004.
 He was created by writer Joss Whedon and artist John Cassaday.

 Fictional character biography

 Ord's mission

-Ord is a member of an alien race from a planet called the Breakworld.
-He was sent to Earth by the ruler of the Breakworld, Powerlord Kruun, on a mission to stop a mutant from Earth from destroying their planet (an event predicted using their race's advanced technology).
-To this end Ord obtained the body of the X-Man Colossus and resurrected him using superior Breakworld technology.
-Ord proceeded to experiment on Colossus and with the assistance of the human scientist Dr. Kavita Rao using his DNA to develop a cure for the mutant condition in the hope that this would prevent the destruction of his planet.
-In doing all this Ord was acting with the tacit consent of Special Agent Abigail Brand, the head of S.W.O.R.D. who was attempting to avert a potential war between Earth and the Breakworld.
+Ord is a member of an alien race from a planet called Breakworld.
+He was sent to Earth by the ruler of Breakworld, Kruun, on a mission to stop a mutant from Earth from destroying their planet.
+To this end Ord, obtained the body of the X-Man Colossus and resurrected him using Breakworld technology.
+Ord proceeded to experiment on Colossus and with the assistance of human scientist Kavita Rao using his DNA to develop a cure for the mutant condition in the hope that this would prevent the destruction of his planet.
+Ord is allowed to operate by Agent Abigail Brand, the head of S.W.O.R.D., who was attempting to avert a potential war between Earth and Breakworld.